GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

   + the *Icon Size*;
   + the *Legend Resolution* in dpi.

-To print the map click on :guilabel:`Print`.
+To print the view click on :guilabel:`Print`.

-The Datasets Catalog
+Add dataset
 ------------------

 All the datasets available in GeoNode, both uploaded and remote, can be loaded on the map through the *Catalog*.
-Click on the :guilabel:`Catalog` option of the *Menu* to take a look at the catalog panel.
+Click on the :guilabel:`Add dataset` option of the *Menu* to take a look at the catalog panel.

 .. figure:: img/datasets_catalog.png
      :align: center